Brain Tumor Surgery

 Preparing for Brain Tumor Surgery and Making it More Accurate

 Most brain and spinal cord tumors, regardless of type, will require surgery.
 Surgery may be a stand-alone treatment, but often for best results, it may be part of a combined treatment, including radiation therapy or drug therapy, depending on your individual tumor.

 To treat each tumor effectively, specific diagnosis and grading are of the utmost importance.
 Depending on the biology and genetics of the tumor, patients may be advised to have radiation and/or chemotherapy before surgery.
 Determining the need for neoadjuvant (before surgery) treatment involves careful treatment planning.
 There are parts of the tumor that may not be amenable to surgery, so a combined approach is needed.
 Advance planning helps surgeons determine ahead of time: if they remove a tumor in a certain way, the patient might be eligible for a vaccine trial.

 When surgery is required, advanced brain mapping allows extremely precise brain tumor removal without damaging adjacent sensitive structures for the best long-term outcomes.
 There is enough variation in functional anatomy for speech and motor sites among different individuals that precisely delineating their locations requires careful mapping using electrophysiological techniques.

 For many years, neurosurgeons have done that using a time-intensive approach called functional magnetic resonance imaging (fMRI).
 Patients perform several simple tasks—saying their name or moving an arm, for example—while their brain is repeatedly scanned.
 Surgeons look for areas of increased blood flow during tasks to pinpoint the brain regions involved.
 Some patients were not able to cooperate to the extent needed because of the length and distraction of the prolonged procedure.
 Now, Washington University neurosurgeons have shown that the same information can be gathered faster and at less cost by looking at the brain at rest.
-They now use resting-state fMRI to map a patient’s brain prior to surgery to precisely map all an individual patient’s critical brain networks for speech, motor control and others.
-The surgeon gets all the information he needs in one 15-minute session, during which the patients just lies in the scanner and rests.
+They now use resting-state fMRI to map a patient’s brain prior to surgery to identify his or her critical brain networks for speech, motor control and others.
+The surgeon gets all the information he or she needs in one 15-minute session, during which the patients just lies in the scanner and rests.